 - Don’t hesitate to ask questions.
 This way you’ll understand better and won’t cause any miscommunication.

 Typesetting is not for the faint of heart.
+It is an integral component while designing a book.
 It is tedious work that requires great attention to detail.
 When typesetting’s done correctly, the reader won’t notice at all.
 But if it’s done poorly, it can prevent your reader from connecting to your work.